github/personal-website/_posts/2019-08-28-migration-to-androidx-problems.md

 ## Background

 Bookcrossing Mobile app was started as a pet project of mine.
 Due to limited resources development went slowly and often I didn't wanted to bother with some boring to write stuff and used a lot of third-party dependencies.
-Also, I thought that it's completely OK to mix up Rx and non-Rx ways.
-Spoiler: it's absolutely not.
+Also, I thought that it's completely OK to mix up Rx and non-Rx ways. _Spoiler: it's absolutely not._

 All of a sudden, after a few months of Bookcrossing Mobile being in Beta release, Google introduced replacement of Support libraries with AndroidX.
 I've immediately downloaded new Android Studio and launched migration.
 And... everything was broken.
-I'm sure some of you have seen this in your projects, but for me it was disappointing.
+I'm sure some of you have seen this in your projects, but for me it was frustrating experience.
+The only option was to wait until developers of the libraries I've used will upgrade to AndroidX.

+I've checked status of the dependencies time after time, but with no luck.
+Only after a year and a half I've finally got some time to work on this project again.

+Surprisingly, little has changed in terms of AndroidX support.
+Some libraries have migrated, but the majority of them stayed on support libraries.